 Your bathroom needn’t be boring.
 Accessorise it as you would any other room.
 Use colour, texture and your own creativity to personalise it.
 Add a pop of colour with accessories.
 Bright yellow, dusky pink or mint blue instantly lifts a grey or monochrome scheme.
 Plus, it’s easy to change when you want to.

-Group products in sets of odd numbers, for example three or five, for a relaxed look.
-Or, for a more symmetrical feel, group them in even numbers such as two or four.
+- Group products in sets of odd numbers, for example 3 or 5, for a relaxed look.
+Or, for a more symmetrical feel, group them in even numbers such as 2 or 4.

 Regardless of the size of your bathroom, we hope these style tips have inspired you to get creative.